Toby-Sharman/Physics-Simulation-Program/README.md

 handling for if the layout of objects extends outside a parent or intersects with another object so care must be taken in objects lest there be unforeseen consequences**.

+For semantic reasons the highest level object is typically referred to as the world object and must be referred to the object manager else it will not be properly linked into the step loop.

 ### Supported object types

 - Box
 - Sphere

 ### Construction

 Construction is done by either `construct<object type>(...)` or `Object pointer->addChild<object type>(...)`.
+Using construct requires a parent argument to be assigned and if addChild is called it requires a lack of parent argument.
+**Do not use construct sans a parent argument lest it not be picked up by the object manager and linked into the stepping loop.** Currently, with the new object manager the world object should be created with the `createWorld` method of the object manager.
 Construction returns pointers for minimal overhead and better lifetime management.
 For more intuitive construction there are tag wrappers for each attribute:
 - `parent(...)` defaults no `nullptr`
 - `name(...)` defaults to `"Unknown"`
 - `position(...)` defaults to the origin/centre of parent object